operrathor/gnome-shell-git-indicator/README.md

 ### Steps

-1. Update `~/.local/share/gnome-shell/extensions/git-indicator@operrathor.net/repositories.json`
+1. Update `~/.local/share/gnome-shell/extensions/git-indicator@operrathor.net/repositories.json` (see options and example below)
 2. Restart GNOME Shell

 ### Options

 * (mandatory) `path`: Absolute path to local Git repository
 * (optional) `name`: Name shown in the popup menu (if left empty, path is shown)
-* (optional) `nowarning`: If set to true, the repository won't cause a warning icon to be shown on the panel
+* (optional) `nowarning`: If set to true, the repository won't cause a warning icon to be shown on the panel (default is false)

 ### Example